Beverley Knight: 1994–2000: Early success

 In late 1994, Knight signed a record deal with Dome Records, a small, independent label.
 Shortly after, she went into a studio to write and record her first album.
 The backbone of the project was produced by the London production trio 2B3, with additional beats provided by Don E (Knight's cousin), Ethnic Boyz and the hip-hop act Blak Twang.
 Klarmann/Weber, the German songwriter/producer team (Chaka Khan, Randy Crawford), also contributed two songs.
 The result was the album The B-Funk, – hailed by her record label as "the best British soul album ever" when it was released in November 1995.
 Knight went on to win two Black Music Awards in 1996 ("Best R&B Artist" and "Best Producer" for 2B3) and was named Best R&B Act by Blues and Soul magazine, beating a number of American stars.
-However, the album only peaked at number 145 on the UK album chart.
+However, the album only peaked at number 145 on the UK albums chart.
 Several singles were released from the project, the biggest being "Flavour of the Old School", which peaked at number 33 in March 1996 when it was re-released.

 In February 1997, Knight left Dome Records after disagreements, and signed a new four-album deal with EMI-controlled Parlophone.
 After returning to the studio with 2B3 and Don E and teaming up with new producers Dj Dodge and Carl McIntosh, Knight released her second album, Prodigal Sista, in August 1998.
 Peaking at number 42 in Britain, the commercial success of the album proved to be much greater than her first.
 The album sold 150,000 copies in Britain and was certified Gold in 1999.
 It contained five top-40 hits, the biggest of which were "Greatest Day", peaking at number 14, and the Dj Dodge-produced "Made It Back" featuring the US rap star Redman, which peaked at number 21.

 Prodigal Sista was a big step forward in Knight's career.
 Q magazine called the album "a triumph not only of Knight's musical vision but also of the strength in her character", while The Times remarked, "Prodigal Sista is a joy to hear – her vocal and intricate self-devised and performed harmonies can make you catch your breath in wonderment."
 The album won three MOBO (Music of Black Origin) Awards, with "Made It Back" and "Greatest Day" winning Best R&B Act in 1998 and 1999 respectively, and Prodigal Sista winning the Best Album Award.